 2. How Many Devices Do You Need to Backup?

 In the United States, 66 percent of the population owns at least two digital devices.
-Over half of those own at least three.
-Which include:
+Over half of those own at least three, including smartphones, tablets or laptops.
+These can also run any differtent flavor of OS, confusing the landscape considerably.

 It’s important to note that some online backup services don’t support mobile device backups.
 This includes CrashPlan, in fact — but we’ll get to that subject in the battle rounds.